RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 $ansible-playbook -i hosts lb.yml
 ```

-this will install nginx on the servers in the lbservers group.
+this will install Nginx on the servers in the lbservers group.
 To verify the installation, go to the url *http://$lb_server_name*.
-You should get the nginx default page.
+You should get the Nginx default page.

-Next step is to configure nginx as a loadbalancer for the two wildflyapp servers.
+Next step is to configure Nginx as a loadbalancer for the two wildflyapp servers.
 To do so, we'll add an additional role for the configuration.
 We follow the [best practises for Ansible directory layout](http://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html) and place tasks, handlers, and vars in separate directories.
 This is enforced by using the following command:

 ```
 $ansible-galaxy init roles/nginx-config
 ```

-First we'll create a handler for restarting the nginx service in case of configuration changes.
+First we'll create a handler for restarting the Nginx service in case of configuration changes.
 Define the handler in the file *$WORK_DIR/roles/nginx-config/handlers/main.yml* with the following content:

 ```
 ---